Importing knives into the UK

 VAT, import duty and handling fees

-All chef's knives imported into the UK from Japan are subject to tax, duty and fees, so if you’re resident in the UK it’s important to know that you’ll pay an additional sum to receive a knife sent from Knife Japan.
+All chef's knives imported into the UK from Japan via the international postal system or by courier delivery are subject to tax and carrier fees, so if you’re resident in the UK it’s important to know that you’ll pay an additional sum to receive a knife sent from Knife Japan.

-When your knife arrives in the United Kingdom VAT and import duty will be assessed by HM Revenue and Customs.
-This amount is paid by Parcelforce Worldwide.
-Parcelforce Worldwide will ask you to repay this amount plus a handling fee before the knife is delivered to you.
+Upon arrival in the United Kingdom your delivery will be assessed for VAT by HM Revenue and Customs.
+If sent by Japan Post this amount is paid by Parcelforce Worldwide before they deliver, if we ship with DHL then DHL will prepay VAT.
+Either carrier will ask you to repay this amount plus a handling/admin fee before the knife is delivered to you.

 - the value of the purchase